NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 > ______________________________________________________________________
 ```

+> **Note:** Use `-1` to refer to the last array element (Python syntax)

- `-stat` display the min, mean, and max values of a variable, which is better suited to display statistics over a large array or for specific data-slices.
-For example, to display the min, mean, and max air temperature for all timesteps, all latitudes, all longitudes, and near the surface (`[time,pfull,lat,lon]=[:,-1,:,:]`), we use:
+We can also use `-stat` to display the minimum, mean, and maximum values of a variable, which is better suited for visualizing statistics over large arrays or in data slices.
+Given the dimensions of the `temp` variable, (`[time,pfull,lat,lon]`), display the minimum, mean, and maximum near-surface air temperatures over all timesteps and all locations:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average.nc -stat 'temp[:,-1,:,:]'